 Most people start to notice an improvement after or about two to six weeks, depending on the type of treatment.

-If you are unsure you are suffering from depression and would like to discuss your issues or ask any questions to a psychologist book a free 20-minute consultation and talk to Brisbane City Psychologist today.
+If you are unsure you are suffering from depression and would like to discuss your issues or ask any questions to a psychologist call Brisbane City Psychologists today.

 Preventing Depression Relapse